Dhaval572/RD-Script/CODING_GUIDELINES.md

 2. **Function Comments**: Describe what the function does, its parameters, and return value
 3. **Inline Comments**: Use sparingly and only when code is not self-explanatory
 4. **TODO Comments**: Mark incomplete implementations with `// TODO:`

-## Error Handling

-1. Use exceptions for error reporting
-2. Provide meaningful error messages with context
-3. Clean up resources in destructors or use RAII

 ## Language Design Principles